I Confess… I am a Passive Aggressive Husband

-Not all men who have been dealt a lousy parental hand wind up as a passive-aggressive husband.
+Not all men who have been dealt a lousy parental hand wind up as a passive-aggressive man.
 Developmental Trauma is a burden on the soul, but it doesn’t determine our fate.
-Our fate is determined by our capacity to perceive dysfunctional patterns and take ourselves on around them.
+Our fate is determined by our capacity to perceive dysfunctional patterns and take ourselves on.

-It is not the decision of others in our past, it is rather the decisions that we for ourselves today that matter.
+It is not the decision of others in our past, it is the decisions that we make for ourselves today that matter.

 Three Types of Dysfunctional Family Anger

 The Bull in the China Shop Family.
 In this family, Rage is Power.
 Naked uncompromising aggression is the norm.
 Screaming, yelling, insults, sarcasm, and intimidation.